Two Seconds: Plot

 John has been betting on horses using techniques of multiple bets ("polys") used by Tony.
-The horse racing bookmaker, arrives at the apartment.
-John asks, "What do you want?"
-Bookie tells him, "You've won!"
-John: "How much?"
+The horse racing bookie played by Guy Kibbee arrives at the apartment.
+John asks belligerently "What do you want?".
+Bookie tells him, "You've won!".
+John perks up momentarily: "How much?"
 Bookie: "$388".
 John (brightening up momentarily) "$388?".
 Bookie: "Niftiest little poly I ever saw ...
 With that kind of money you can clear a lot of debt."
 John says, "I'll clear them ALL off, that's what Bud would have wanted me to do."
 Bookie: "Don't talk like that."
 A deranged John insists that he only wants $172 of the winning, then rummages in a cupboard to find his teacup, the one he had on his finger when he married Shirley.
-"This teacup was once filled with bootleg liquor, then it was filled with the blood of my only friend."
-He throws the teacup on the ground, smashing it and exclaims, "I'm going to be FREE!"
+He states: "This teacup was once filled with bootleg liquor, then it was filled with the blood of my only friend".
+He throws the teacup on the ground, smashing it and exclaims, "I'm going to be FREE!".
 John nervously counts out what Shirley got from Tony and enough for a gun.

 John then strides off purposively to Tony's dance hall, where he finds Shirley in Tony's arms.
 Tony: "What is this?
-Are you trying to play the outraged husband gag on me?"
+Are you trying to play the outraged husband gag on me?".
 John thrusts $162 into the hands of Tony, who doesn't want it, then turns to Shirley: "You.
 You made a rat out of me.
-Bud was right, you were born rotten and now you're trying to make other girls as rotten as you are." ("Born crooked," was how Bud had described Shirley, when arguing with John, just before falling to his death.)
+Bud was right, you were born rotten and now you're trying to make other girls as rotten as you are." ("Born crooked," was how Bud had described Shirley, when arguing with John, just before falling to his death).
 Shirley turns to Tony in panic, "Tony he's going to kill me!"
 Johns sweaty deranged face is shown in closeup: "Yeah, I'm going to kill you.
-If I don't you're going to go on like this, from Tony to another man, always making yourself cheaper and dirtier."
+If I don't you're going to go on like this, from Tony to another man, always making yourself cheaper and dirtier".
 He fires several bullets into Shirley as Tony runs out of the room howling.

-At his trial, John states he should have been "burned" (electrocuted) when he was at his lowest, a "rat," living off Shirley, not when he had paid off his debts.
+At his trial, John states he should have been "burned" (electrocuted) when he was at his lowest, a "rat", living off Shirley, not when he had paid off his debts.
 He makes a pitiful, deranged allocution statement, pleading, "It isn't fair!
 It isn't fair to let a rat live and kill a man!
 It isn't reasonable!
 It don't make sense!
 I won't let you do it!"